 - Google Play Credits are only payment option

-As a long standing name in consumer information surveying, Nielsen meets all expectations when it comes to the Nielsen Mobile App.
+As a long-standing name in consumer information surveying, Nielsen meets all expectations when it comes to the Nielsen Mobile App.
 After installing the app, the user must sign up and allow the app all necessary device permissions.
 All information is kept discreet and sold collectively.
-Nielsen claims that this app will not drain battery or slow the device, however, I have noticed a few hangups that I feel came from this app.
+Nielsen claims that this app will not drain the battery or slow the device, however, I have noticed a few hangups that I feel came from this app.

 - passive income